 In this weekly update, I will be talking about Clojure and ClojureScript, an upcoming article on AngularJS, Grunt, Karma and Protractor and how I use Upstart to run my Play applications as services on Ubuntu.

 In this weekly update, I will show you how git helped me alleviate the disastrous consequences of a brain fart.
-I’ll also share my experiences with Octopress.
+I will also share my experiences with Octopress.
 You will learn what helps me feel better, day in and day out.
-Then, there are some changes regarding the mailing list for this blog.
+Then, I’ll talk about some changes regarding the mailing list for this blog.
 And last, there’ll be reviews on my audio setup for a combined work / chill area and on the Sony A7 full frame camera.

 I mostly kept myself busy with AngularJS this week.
 Then, my geo-specific link shortener generated it’s first contribution to running this blog.
 I also read a little more this week: The Clean Coder: A Code of Conduct for Professional Programmers by Robert C. Martin (Uncle Bob).

 Last week I wrote about blog monetization through the Amazon Affiliate Program.
-I needed a way to serve country specific URLs depending on the location of the page visitor, so I wrote a geo-aware link shortener using Play Framework.
+I needed a way to serve country-specific URLs depending on the location of the page visitor, so I wrote a geo-aware link shortener using Play Framework.
 This week I would like to introduce that application.
 The source code is available on GitHub.
-You may find that tool useful for your own purposes, or you might just want to read this as a tutorial on how to call backend services with Play Framework and the asynchrous WS client.
+You may find that tool useful for your own purposes, or you may just want to read this as a tutorial on how to call backend services with Play Framework and the asynchronous WS client.

 Here’s something new to try, a weekly update, covering pretty much what I keep myself busy with.
 That can be what I am reading, what I am learning and what I am currently working on, mostly software-related.
 In this installment I discuss monetization, the Hamburg AngularJS meetup and photography in the mountains while hiking.